FBCASSINI/url-shortener/readme.md

 2.) connect to github and enable deployment so it will build the server.
 3.)
 Create a mysqlDB with clearDB and in config vars in settings add environment variables of the .env file to match the database credentials clearDB gives you.
 4.)
 Set a pipeline and make it deployment.

+## Version number increaser with gulp

+Added a version number to crease the package.json file to a new version.

+The gulp file requires ./lib/VerNumberInc.js to get it working.

+Yo can add files to the folder in the gulp.js on line #7 and #34